jessicadeassis/calculadora-py/README.md

-### Calculadora simples em Python
+### A Simple Python Calculator

-Nesse código, as variáveis utilizadas são:
+In this code, the variables used are:

-`choice`: Armazena a opção selecionada pelo usuário (operação desejada).
+`choice`: Stores the option selected by the user (desired operation).

-`num1`: Armazena o primeiro número fornecido pelo usuário.
+`num1`: Stores the first number provided by the user.

-`num2`: Armazena o segundo número fornecido pelo usuário.
+`num2`: Stores the second number provided by the user.

-Além das variáveis, as funções `add`, `subtract`, `multiply` e `divide` também são definidas para realizar as operações matemáticas correspondentes.
+In addition to variables, the functions `add`, `subtract`, `multiply` and `divide` are also defined to perform the corresponding mathematical operations.

-Cada função possui parâmetros x e y, que são os números a serem operados.
+Each function has parameters x and y, which are the numbers to be operated on.